-SECTION 14B.8.
+25 SECTION 14B.8.
 SUBCONTRACTING.

-(A) LBE Participation Goals.
-Prior to soliciting bids or proposals, contract awarding authorities shall provide the Director with a proposed job scope for all public work/construction, and for all architect/engineering, professional service and general service contracts that exceed the minimum competitive amount or threshold amount.
-The contract awarding authority may ask the Director to waive subcontracting goals where it anticipates that there are no subcontracting opportunities or there are not sufficient LBEs available to perform the subcontracting work available on the contract.
+1 (A) LBE Participation Goals.
+Prior to soliciting bids or proposals, contract awarding 2 authorities shall provide the Director with a proposed job scope for all public 3 work/construction, and for all architect/engineering, professional service and general service 4 contracts that exceed 50% of the minimum competitive amount or threshold amount.
+The 5 contract awarding authority may ask the Director to waive subcontracting goals where it 6 anticipates that there are no subcontracting opportunities or there are not sufficient LBEs 7 available to perform the subcontracting work available on the contract.
+8 The Director shall set LBE subcontracting participation goals for each such contract, 9 where appropriate, based on the following factors: 10 (1) The extent of subcontracting opportunities presented by the contract; and (2) The availability of Small and Micro-LBE subcontractors capable of providing goods 11 12 and services on the contract.
+Contractors shall satisfy the LBE subcontracting participation goals by using Small and 13 14 Micro-LBEs with the following exception.
+If the Director determines there are not sufficient 15 Small and Micro-LBEs available to perform the subcontracting work on the contract, the 16 Director may set goals based on the availability of all LBEs and permit contractors to satisfy the goals by using Small, Micro or SBA-LBEs, or may set separate goals for Small and Micro-17 18 LBE s and for SBA-LBEs.
+19 (B) Satisfaction of Good Faith Efforts Requirements.
+At the time of a bid or proposal, all bids 20 and proposals must meet the LBE subcontracting participation subcontractor and subconsultant 21 goals set by the Director, and also must conduct good faith efforts and file evidence of good faith 22 efforts as required in Sections 14B.(D) and (E) respectively, with the following exception.
+If upon 23 submission of a bid or proposal, the bid or proposal demonstrates provides for a total LBE participation rate that exceeds by 35% the established LBE subcontracting participation 24 25 subconsubcontractor and subconsultant goal of the bid or proposal, the contractor will not be

-The Director shall set LBE participation goals for each such contract, where appropriate, based on the following factors:
+1 required to conduct good faith efforts or to file evidence of good faith efforts as required in Sections

-- (1) The extent of subcontracting opportunities presented by the contract; and - (2) The availability of LBE subcontractors capable of providing goods and services on the contract.
+- 2 14B.(D) and (E).
+For the sole purpose of determining whether a bid or proposal exceeds by - 3 35% the established LBE subcontracting participation goal, and therefore exempts the - 4 contractor from the requirement to conduct and file evidence of good faith efforts, participation - 5 by the The following LBEs shall be counted considered in determining the total LBE - 6 participation on a bid or proposal rate: Small and Micro-LBE prime contractors, Small and - 7 Micro-LBE joint venture partners, and Small and Micro-LBE subcontractors and subconsultants.

-(B) Satisfaction of Good Faith Efforts Requirements.
-At the time of a bid or proposal, all bids and proposals must meet the LBE subcontractor and subconsultant goals set by the Director, and also must conduct good faith efforts and file evidence of good faith efforts as required in Sections 14B.(D) and (E) respectively, with the following exception.
-If upon submission of a bid or proposal, the bid or proposal provides for a total LBE participation rate that exceeds by 35% the established LBE subcontractor and subconsultant goal of the bid or proposal, the contractor will not be required to conduct good faith efforts or to file evidence of good faith efforts as required in Sections 14B.(D) and (E).
-The following LBEs shall be considered in determining the total LBE participation rate: prime contractors, joint venture partners, subcontractors, and subconsultants.
+8 Participation by SBA-LBE firms as subcontractors and subconsultants shall be counted if